 Pacemaker and AICD management in the Emergency Department

-Authors: Elizabeth Hall, MD (EM Resident Physician, New York Methodist Hospital) and Hilary Fairbrother, MD/MPH (Assistant Professor of EM / Attending Physician, NYU / Bellevue) // Editors: Alex Koyfman, MD (@EMHighAK) and Brit Long, MD (@long_brit, EM Resident Physician at SAUSHEC, USAF)
+Authors: Elizabeth Hall, MD (EM Resident Physician, New York Methodist Hospital) and Hilary Fairbrother, MD/MPH (Assistant Professor of EM / Attending Physician, NYU / Bellevue) // Edited by: Alex Koyfman, MD (@EMHighAK) and Brit Long, MD (@long_brit, EM Resident Physician at SAUSHEC, USAF)